uribench/software-engineering-handbook/Guides/Git/Getting Started with Git.md

 anything else outside this branch.
 When ready, merge changes back into the master branch.
 Do the merge as frequently as possible.

-Following are common command for creating and managing branches:
+Following are common commands for creating and managing branches:

 ```bash
 # Creating a new branch named <new_branch_name>